 Trojan war was probably a trade war.
 It was supposedly waged by the Greeks over one woman, Helen, according to Homer, around 1200 BC, about the time of Moses' exodus from Egypt.

-It is a Romantic story, but it is difficult to believe that a King would mobilize a thousand ships to get one woman.
+It is a romantic story, but it is difficult to believe that a King would mobilize a thousand ships just to bring back one woman.
 There may have been an economic motive; Apparently, Troy was a trading port.
 There were some trade between Mycenaeans and Trojans, and Troy was a major trading post as the people of Troas controlled the trade routes to the Black Sea.

 The real motive of the Greeks to destroy Troy may have been to control the maritime trade in the Aegean Sea.
-In other words, Trojan War may have been a trade war.
+That is, Trojan War was probably a trade war.

 Greek helmet, British Museum

 Abduction of Helen, Guido Reni 1631, Louvre Museum

 Kingdom of Heaven (2005) describes the background and events of the third crusade. (some persons are fictional.)

 Second crusade (1145-1149): The French and German armies were defeated separately by the Turks.

 The third crusade (1189-1192) resulted in a truce between King Richard and Saladin.

 Blue mosque in Istanbul (as shown in Skyfall)